Post Traumatic Stress Disorder

 They can conduct a thorough evaluation, provide an accurate diagnosis based on your experience, and offer appropriate treatment options and support tailored to your needs.

-In Australia, post-traumatic stress disorder (PTSD) can be considered a disability under certain circumstances.
-The Australian government has provisions to recognise and support individuals with disabilities, including those with mental health conditions like PTSD.
+In Australia, post-traumatic stress disorder (PTSD/C-PTSD) can be considered a disability under certain circumstances.
+The Australian government has provisions to recognise and support individuals with disabilities, including those with mental health conditions like PTSD/C-PTSD.

 According to the Australian Human Rights Commission, mental health conditions, including PTSD, are covered by the definition of disability in the Disability Discrimination Act.
 This protects individuals with mental health conditions from discrimination in various areas of life, including employment.